-Appendix A: Mandatory Webform Data
+Appendix A: Mandatory webform data required

-- What is the Portal Application Number (PAN) for the DA being nominated? - Has council staff performed an adequacy review of the DA to ensure it meets the requirements of Part 3 of the Environmental Planning and Assessment Regulation 2021? - Are there any concerns or local issues that might prevent council from supporting the approval of the DA? - Is the DA site impacted by known hazards, including but not limited to subsidence, bushfire prone land, flooding (up to and including the Peak Maximum Flood)? - For dwellings on rural land that do not meet the minimum lot size requirement, does the site enjoy dwelling permissibility?
-If yes, how? - Criteria that support your request for housing assessment assistance (choose one or more): - Dwelling impact - Aboriginal housing - Diverse or affordable housing - Council's DA backlogs and timeframes - Geographic considerations - Dwelling volume - Any additional commentary to support your (council's) request for housing assessment assistance?
+- What is the Portal Application Number (PAN) for the DA being nominated? - Are there any known concerns or local issues that might prevent council from supporting the approval of the DA?
+This does not require a preliminary assessment to be undertaken if not already done so. - Is the DA site impacted by known hazards, including but not limited to subsidence, bushfire prone land, flooding (up to and including the Peak Maximum Flood)? - For dwellings on rural land that do not meet the minimum lot size requirement, does the site enjoy dwelling permissibility?
+If yes, how? - Criteria that support your request for housing assessment assistance (choose one or more): - Dwelling impact - Aboriginal housing - > Diverse or affordable housing - > Council's DA backlogs and timeframes - Geographic considerations - Dwelling volume - Any additional commentary to support your (council's) request for housing assessment assistance?